Jun-Lizst/leo1234jv4/content/page/about.md

 **HZAU-iGEM team member, Inovation Lab, College of Life science and technology, HZAU**\
 FEBRUARY 2015 - OCTOBER 2016\
 2016 HZAU-iGEM team member with instructor [Dr.Bin-Guang Ma, PhD](http://encoi.hzau.edu.cn/info/1016/1034.htm)
-- Systems and Synthetic Biology learning: student presentation, case-based learning, and discussion
+- Systems and Synthetic Biology learning: student presentation, case-based learning, and discussion [Field learning: [Jeffrey J. Tabor Lab, Rice University](https://taborlab.rice.edu/people/)]
 - During the Competition and in our project, I am responsible for the Optical control part which uses light switchable circuit (LSC) to control the expression of bacteria movement related gene CheZ.
 - Website of HZAU-iGEM2016: http://2016.igem.org/Team:HZAU-China
+- We won the **bronze medal** in [iGEM-2016 Competition at MIT, Boston (10/2016)](https://2016.igem.org/Main_Page).

 2015 HZAU-iGEM team member with instructor Dr.BingGuang Ma, PhD
 - Systems and Synthetic Biology learning: student presentation, case-based learning, and discussion
 - During the Competition and in our project, I am responsible for the interface part.
 We choose the light and use Optogenetics technique to regulate the synthetic gene oscillator in bacteria.
+- Development of a light-switchable Escherichia coli two-component system (TCS)
 - Website of HZAU-iGEM2015: http://2015.igem.org/Team:HZAU-China
+- We won the **gold medal and best nomination** in our section of [iGEM-2015 Competition at MIT, Boston (09/2015)](https://2015.igem.org/Main_Page).

 **Summer Research intern, Wenzhou Medical University**\
 JULY 2016 — JULY 2016\